arangodb/docs/3.11/aql/execution-and-performance-query-statistics.md

   high level, not including any memory allocator overhead nor any memory used for temporary results calculations (e.g. memory allocated/deallocated inside AQL expressions and function calls).
-- **intermediateCommits**: the number of intermediate commits the query has performed.
+- **intermediateCommits**: the total number of intermediate commits the query has performed.
   This number can only be greater than zero for data-modification queries that perform modifications beyond the `--rocksdb.intermediate-commit-count` or `--rocksdb.intermediate-commit-size` thresholds.
   In a cluster, the intermediate commits are tracked per DB server that participates in the query and are summed up in the end.
 - **nodes**: _(optional)_ when the query was executed with the option `profile` set to at least `2`,